yossifibrahem/FIX-LLM/README.md

 ```
 If your LMSTUDIO_BASE_URL, LMSTUDIO_API_KEY and/or LMSTUDIO_MODEL values are different on your setup, change that in the docker run command.

+Open your browser and navigate to http://localhost:8080 😀

 ### Option 2: Using Python

 1. Install Dependencies